jpmeijers/senso4s-home-assistant/README.md

 # Senso4s Home Assistant integration

+## Quick Install using HACS

+You must have HACS installed: https://hacs.xyz/docs/configuration/basic/

+Click the button below to add the Senso4s integration to your Home Assistant.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=jpmeijers&repository=senso4s-home-assistant&category=integration)

+After adding it to HACS, you can click Download on the Senso4s repository.
+After this you will be requested to restart Home Assistant.

 ## Manual Installation